nodeshift/nodeshift/README.md

         Options:
             --version                Show version number                         [boolean]
+            --projectLocation        change the default location of the project   [string] --kube                   Flag to deploy an application to a vanilla kubernetes cluster.
+At the moment only Minikube is supported.
+                                                                                 [boolean]
-            --projectLocation        change the default location of the project   [string] --configLocation         change the default location of the config    [string] --imageTag           The tag of the docker image to use for the deployed application.                 [string] [default: "latest"]
+            --configLocation         change the default location of the config    [string] --imageTag           The tag of the docker image to use for the deployed application.                 [string] [default: "latest"]